needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/locomotion.md

 ### 1. Set up the XR Origin and input actions

+Follow the steps in General setup to [Create the XR Origin camera rig for tracked devices](general-setup.md#create-the-xr-origin-camera-rig-for-tracked-devices).

-To set up an XR Origin, click **GameObject &gt; XR &gt; XR Origin (Action-based)**.
-This creates an **XR Origin** GameObject in the scene.
-You can set its **Tracking Origin Mode** to **Device** or **Floor** instead of using the default of the device.
-If there isn't any [XR Interaction Manager](xr-interaction-manager.md) in the scene, this command will also create one automatically on a GameObject.
-In addition, the Origin has two child GameObjects, LeftHand Controller and RightHand Controller, each having an [XR Controller](xr-controller-action-based.md) component to represent the two motion controllers.
+The Origin has two child GameObjects, LeftHand Controller and RightHand Controller, each having an [XR Controller](xr-controller-action-based.md) component to represent the two motion controllers.

 For Action-based controllers, the Actions that you assign should use either the **XR Controller (LeftHand)** or **XR Controller (RightHand)** binding paths.
 For Device-based controllers, the **Controller Node** is set to **Left Hand** and **Right Hand** automatically.